Graph minors, Ehrhart theory, and a monotonicity property: Circuit signatures and dissections

-Let us also recall a way to construct an acyclic circuit signature of $D/e$ based on an acyclic circuit signature of $D$.
+An acyclic circuit signature $\sigma$ of $D$ also induces an acyclic circuit signature $\sigma/e$ for $D/e$ in a natural way \cite{consistency_matroids}, where $e$ is an arbitrary edge of the digraph $D$.
+Let us review this construction.

-Recall how the cycles of $D/e$ look like: If $e\in C$ for a cycle, then $C-e$ is a cycle of $D/e$.
-If $e\notin C$ for a cycle, then it might happen that $C$ is still a cycle in $D/e$ (if the cycle does not contain both endpoints of $e$), or it might be that $C$ becomes two cycles $C_1$ and $C_2$ glued at a vertex (if both endpoints of $e$ are on the cycle).
-However, in this case $C_1\cup e$ and $C_2\cup e$ are also cycles of $D$, and we get $C_1$ and $C_2$ from them by the first method.
-Hence we can say that the cycles of $D/e$ are either also cycles in $D$, or of the form $C-e$ where $e\in C$ is a cycle of $D$.
+Recall what the cycles of $D/e$ look like: If $e\in C$ for a cycle $C$ of $D$, then $C-e$ is a cycle of $D/e$.
+If $e\notin C$ for a cycle $C$, then it might happen that $C$ is still a cycle in $D/e$ (if the cycle does not contain both endpoints of $e$), or it might be that $C$ becomes two cycles $C_1$ and $C_2$ glued at a vertex (if both endpoints of $e$ are along $C$).
+However, in this latter case $C_1\cup e$ and $C_2\cup e$ are also cycles of $D$, and we get $C_1$ and $C_2$ from them by the first method.
+Hence we can say that the cycles of $D/e$ are either also cycles in $D$, or of the form $C-e$ where $C\ni e$ is a cycle of $D$.

 Knowing this, it is quite natural to define the circuit signature $\sigma/e$: If $e\in C$ for a cycle $C$ of $D$, then let $(\sigma/e)(C-e)=\sigma(C)|_{E-e}$, by which we mean that $((\sigma/e)(C-e))^+=(\sigma(C))^+\cap (E-e)$ and $((\sigma/e)(C-e))^-=(\sigma(C))^-\cap (E-e)$.
 If $e\notin C$ where $C$ is a cycle of both $D$ and $D/e$, then let $(\sigma/e)(C)=\sigma(C)$.
 By the above remark, this way we have assigned exactly one signed cycle to each underlying cycle.